FOXRED1: Structure

 FOXRED1 is located on the q arm of chromosome 11 in position 14.2 and has 12 exons.
 The FOXRED1 gene produces a 53.8 kDa protein composed of 486 amino acids.
 Alternatively spliced transcript variants have been observed for this gene.

-FOXRED1 contains an oxidoreductase FAD-binding domain and is homologous to FAD-binding proteins dimethylglycine dehydrogenase, sarcosine dehydrogenase, L-pipecolic acid oxidase, peroxisomal sarcosine oxidase, and pyrvuvate dehydrogenase regulatory subunit.
+FOXRED1 contains an oxidoreductase FAD-binding domain and is homologous to FAD-binding proteins dimethylglycine dehydrogenase, sarcosine dehydrogenase, L-pipecolic acid oxidase, peroxisomal sarcosine oxidase, and pyruvate dehydrogenase regulatory subunit.
 FOXRED1's structural similarities to sarcosine oxidase (MSOX) predict that tyrosine residues Y410 and Y411 make up the site of covalent attachment of FAD.
 Additionally, a phenyl moiety at p.
 359 is thought to be critical for function.
 Finally, FOXRED1 is a matrix-directed protein that is thought to be imported through the presence of a mitochondrial membrane potential rather than through a cleavable targeting signal.
 However, others suggest that it contains a 23 amino acid N-terminal mitochondrial localization sequence and that this sequence is cleaved upon entry to form the mature protein.